RedisLabs/redislabs-docs/content/rc/databases/view-edit-database.md

 - **Slowlog**: a log showing recent [slow queries](https://redis.io/commands/slowlog) run against your database.
 The log displays when the action started, the duration, the complexity of the operation, and any parameters passed to the operation.

-## Edit a database
+## Edit database details

-Use the **Edit database** button to change a database.
+Use the **Edit database** button to edit database details.

 {{<image filename="images/rc/button-database-edit.png" alt="The Edit database button lets you change selected database properties." >}}{{< /image >}}

-When you edit a database, certain fields cannot be updated, especially those that might lead to data loss.
+Because databases exist within the context of a deployment, certain fields cannot be updated, especially those that might lead to data loss.

-You can change the following settings:
+Here's what you can change:

 | Section | Setting | Comments |
 |:-----------|:----------|:---------|